Electrical Power Systems (H6103)

-- power system structure, important aspects of power system operation, operating states, complex power, the symmetrical three-phase system, per unit system
+- power system structure, important aspects of power system operation, complex power, the symmetrical three-phase system, per unit system

-- power system components, synchronous generators, power and control transformers, transmission lines, the characteristics of the loads, network analysis, voltages, currents and powers at sending and receiving ends
+- power system components, synchronous generators, transformers, transmission lines, the characteristics of the loads, voltages, currents and powers at sending and receiving ends

-- load flow analysis, power flow equations, numerical techniques, decoupled power flow algorithm
+- load flow analysis, power flow equations, admittance matrix, numerical techniques, iterative power flow algorithm

-- fault analysis, systematic short-circuit computations, unbalanced system analysis, symmetrical component theory
+- fault analysis, systematic short-circuit computations, unbalanced system analysis, symmetrical component theory, power system reliability

 - introduction to smart grids and future power systems.